mjkpolo/Zybo-Z7-20-Wiki/Custom-AXI-Memory-Mapped-Device,-Baremetal-and-Petalinux.md

 Open Vitis and create a new project with the hardware file you have exported.
 Vivado is super nice in that along with auto-generating AXI slave code for your device, it also auto-generates a baremetal C template here `ip_repo/myip_1_0/drivers/myip_v1_0/src`

-`myip.h` contains the slave register offsets and fairly useless write register macros that you don't have to use, and `xparameters.h` (Accessible from Vitis) contains the base address of your device. we will writing in the file `myip.c` and ignore the self-test file.
+`myip.h` contains the slave register offsets and fairly useless write register macros that you don't have to use, and `xparameters.h` (Accessible from Vitis) contains the base address of your device. we will copy `myip.h` to our vitis project, create a new `main.c` file, and copy that `main.c` file into our ip_repo when we are done to save that code in the ip_repo.

+Copy

 ## Linux